kubeflow/website/content/en/docs/components/pipelines/sdk/connect-api.md

 ### Generate the correct cluster URL

-To connect to the cluster on the full Kubeflow deployment, you must add `/_/pipeline` to the domain.
+On the full Kubeflow deployment, to connect to the cluster and generate the correct URL for your experiment details, you must add a `/_/pipeline` suffix to the deployment domain:

 For standalone KFP deployment:
 ```python